DessimozLab/FastOMA/README.md

 This file is `13 Gb` containing all the gene families of the Tree of Life or you can download it for a subset of them, e.g. Primates (352MB).

 3- Rooted Species tree in [newick format](http://etetoolkit.org/docs/latest/tutorial/tutorial_trees.html#reading-newick-trees).
 A rough species tree is enough and it does not need to be binary.
-Besides, we do not need branch length.
+Besides, we do not need branch lengths.
 Note that the name of leaves of the tree (species name) should be the same as the file name of FASTAs (without `.fa` extension) (item 1).
 And there shouldn't be any repeated names in leaves names and internal node names.
+The tree should not be with quotation.